goharbor/harbor/docs/user_guide.md

    |**retain always**|Always retain the images identified by this rule.|

 1. In the **Tags** drop-down menu, select **matching** or **excluding**.
-1. Identify the tags on which to apply the rule.
+1. In the **Tags** text box, identify the tags on which to apply the rule.

    You can define the tags on which to apply the rule by entering the following information: